knative/docs/docs/snippets/install-kn.md

             If you are having issues upgrading using Homebrew, it might be due to a change to a CLI repository where the `master` branch was renamed to `main`.
 Resolve this issue by running the command:

             ```bash
-            brew tap --repair
+            brew uninstall kn
-            brew update
+            brew untap knative/client --force
-            brew upgrade kn
+            brew install knative/client/kn
             ```

 === "Using a binary"

     You can install `kn` by downloading the executable binary for your system and placing it in the system path.
-Note that you will need `kn` v0.25 or later.

     1. Download the binary for your system from the [`kn` release page](https://github.com/knative/client/releases){target=_blank}.